-The entire ID has been slotted and data part of each slot is of different length for different random number which is only known to the server and client.
-The last few bits of each slot are padded bits.
+The entire ID has been slotted and each slot is different length.
+The first few bits of each slot represent the number of bits of ID belonging to that slot.
 Then the data of the entire slot is being encrypted and sent to the reader.
 The ID is sent in several steps and the unique ID has never been sent in its original form.
 This entire method allows only an authenticated reader to find the original ID.